-Cobweb houseleek is a relatively fast-growing succulent, but it is monocarpic which means it dies after flowering.
+Cobweb hens and chicks are a relatively fast-growing succulent, but it is monocarpic which means it dies after flowering.

 This, however, does not affect the overall beauty of the plant as there are several offsets to take the place of the dead rosettes and fill any gaps created.

 Sempervivum arachnoideum blooms excessively from mid to late summer when fancy pink flowers dominate over the short, fleshy foliage.